 Value-at-Risk.
-The Risk Management Division calculates daily value-at-risk ("VaR") for the Bank's trading book and total portfolio, which consists of its trading book and available-for-sale portfolio.
-In particular, the Bank has adopted a historical simulation methodology with a 99% confidence interval and a one-day holding period.
+As of and for the years ended 31 December 2018 and 2019, the Risk Management Division calculated daily value-at-risk ("VaR") for the Bank's trading book and total portfolio, which consisted of its trading book and available-for-sale portfolio.
+As of 1 January 2020, the Risk Management Division started to calculate daily VaR for only the Bank's trading book and, as a result, information regarding the Bank's VaR as of and for the year ended 31 December 2020 is not comparable to the information presented for earlier periods.
+The Bank has adopted a historical simulation methodology with a 99% confidence interval and a one-day holding period.
 Overall "Bank Risk Tolerance" and VaR limits for each risk factor are determined in order to manage the market risk efficiently and to keep the market risk within the desired limits.
 The Group's Risk Management Department monitors VaR balances daily for compliance with the limits.
 Periodic stress tests and scenario analyses are used to support the results of the VaR analysis.